SergiiIak/face_recognition/README.md

 Fig. 1.
 Output video generated with *face-rec.py*, similarity=0.6

-In this case, increasing the similarity threshold—for example, to 0.7—makes sense.
+In this case, increasing the similarity threshold — for example, to 0.7 — makes sense.
 Fig. 2 shows the output video generated with *face-rec.py* using this updated threshold.

 ![Output video](output_video_0.7.gif "Output video")